abreu-uma/ecpdist/.github/README.md

 # ecpdist

 `ecpdist` is a package for working with the Chen and the Extended Chen-Poisson Lifetime Distributions.
-It provides functions to compute
+It provides functions to compute:
 - Cumulative distribution, survival, density, hazard, and cumulative hazard functions
 - Quantile function